 - Place into serving bowl, putting the whole chilli on top, sprinkle with coriander leaves and serve.

-- Fruit salts are sold under the brand name Eno.
+- Fruit salt is marketed under the brand name Eno.
 It is best obtained from a pharmacist, as supermarkets seem to only stock flavoured variants.
-It can be substituted with baking soda - not baking powder.
+For this recipe you can substitute baking soda - not baking powder.

 - If you are in a hurry, then canned chickpeas and a pressure cooker will help.
 If so, just cook the onion, ginger, garlic and spices as described, add the canned and dry lentils, stock and tomatoes, and pressure-cook for around 15 minutes.
 Release pressure naturally, then follow the last serving instructions.